jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-In Circular it is also a *command definition*, contained within another *command definition*:
+In Circular it is a *command definition* in another *command definition*:

 <img src="images/1.%20Commands%20Main%20Concepts.017.png" width="100" />